opiter09/Fossil-Fighters-Champions-Randomizer/README.md

 - The custom starters will use up to 5 values, for Aeros, Toba, Tsintao, Dimetro, and Tricera, in that order.
 These values can be from 1 to 210, except Tricera--the legendaries don't have fossils in FFC, so if you pick a number above 149 Tricera will turn into Dikelo
-- Due to how text replacing works, you may see multiple starters listed as the same one in the rare case where one vanilla starter turns into another one that comes after it If that happens, you can consult the file "newStarters.txt" to see which is which
+- If you are confused by the long names used in the game, you can consult the file "newStarters.txt" to see what the new starters are
 - I have absolutely no idea how to deal with Treasure Lake's variable fossils, so they have been replaced with the fossils for whoever replaces Tricera.
 It's okay, though, the starters are still available in Hot Spring Heights